mrashco/mrash.co/content/post/2024/g-workspace.md

 But the emails uploaded so far are all there.
 Confirmed on other devices.

-[UPDATE] Thunderbird times out and stops the upload.
-After 8+ more tries, it's at ~60% complete... this process feels dodgey.
+[UPDATE] Thunderbird repeatedly times out and stops uploading.
+After 8+ tries, it's at ~60% complete... this process feels dodge.
 But it's slowly working.

+[UPDATE] More timing out, more dragging and dropping.
+But it's working.

 So, here's hoping it ~~works~~ finishes!